-Modern Portugal, one of Europe's unspoilt tourism jewels, is booming.
-The country has a rich seafaring past, superb beach resorts, wistful towns and a landscape wreathed in olive groves, vineyards and wheat fields.
+Modern Portugal, one of Europe's unspoiled tourism jewels, is booming.
+The country has a rich seafaring past, superb beach resorts, wistful towns and a landscape wreathed in olive groves, vineyards, and wheat fields.
 Littered with UNESCO World Heritage sites and graced by one of Europe's most relaxed and attractive capitals, it also remains refreshingly affordable.

 An independent kingdom since 1143, Portugal established its continental frontiers in 1297 and is one of the oldest nations in Europe.
 In 1415, the Portuguese set sail on an epic voyage that would make them the first to discover the ocean routes to India, Brazil, China and Japan, and at the same time founded settlements on the east and west coasts of Africa.
 Traces of this worldwide historic presence may be seen as trademarks of the Portuguese genius.
 The Portuguese language became one of the most widely spoken in the world, and the Portuguese people were privileged for being exposed to so many different civilizations.
 The vast monumental, artistic and archaeological heritage does witness not only the 850 years of history of encounters with distant cultures, but also the presence in the territory of more ancient peoples (Celts, Suevians, Visigoths, Romans and Arabs).